-Regulations Standards Total number of Areas for Improvement 0 0
+Regulations Standards Total number of Areas for Improvement 0 2

-This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with Mr Leacock, Responsible Individual, as part of the inspection process and can be found in the main body of the report.
+Areas for improvement and details of the QIP were discussed with Ms Hicks, Responsible Individual, as part of the inspection process.
+The timescales for completion commence from the date of inspection.